cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 After some key considerations, I decided to look for a job in the software industry,[^1] and I'm thrilled to share that I have recently accepted a position as a Data Engineer at a big Swedish company.
 In this article, I aim to share insights from my personal job-seeking journey as a PhD student transitioning from academia to industry.
 My intention is to provide fellow PhD students (and anyone contemplating a similar path) with valuable advice and firsthand experiences that can assist them along the way.
-As someone who has gone through the process of securing a job prior to completing a PhD, I understand the challenges and uncertainties you might face, and I hope my story will offer some clarity and inspiration for those about to embark on their own professional journey... way beyond academia.
+As someone who has gone through the process of securing a job prior to completing a PhD, I understand the challenges and uncertainties you might face.
+I hope my story will offer some clarity and inspiration for those about to embark on their own professional journey... way beyond academia.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-03-10/subway_in_red.jpg alt:"There's light and opportunity at the end of the tunnel" %}